bluemk00/PulsatileSignalCleansing/README.md

 ## Overview

-This repository contains the Phthon code for `Salient Facets in Artificial Intelligence for Cleansing Pulsatile Physiological Signals: Knowledge Incorporation, Real-Time Dynamics, Assessment Entities, and Technology Acceptance`.
+This repository contains the Python code for `Salient Facets in Artificial Intelligence for Cleansing Pulsatile Physiological Signals: Knowledge Incorporation, Real-Time Dynamics, Assessment Entities, and Technology Acceptance`.
 Our research focuses on the experimental validation of four aspects for the clinical application of cleansing pulsatile physiological signals.

 ## Library Dependencies